mdn/content/files/en-us/web/css/display/multi-keyword_syntax_of_display/index.md

 {{CSSRef}}

-[CSS Display Module Level 3](https://drafts.csswg.org/css-display/) describes the multi-keyword syntax for the [`display`](/en-US/docs/Web/CSS/display) property.
+[CSS Display Module Level 3](https://drafts.csswg.org/css-display/) introduced multi-keyword syntax for the [`display`](/en-US/docs/Web/CSS/display) property.
+This guide explains the multi-keyword syntax.

-This syntax is supported in the current versions of all major browsers.
-This guide explains the new syntax, including the reasoning behind this change.
-It also details the in-built backwards compatibility for the `display` property.

 > **Note:** this syntax may also be referred to as "two-value syntax" or "multi-value syntax."